-- Follow the steps described in "Connecting the node inputs and outputs" (page 27) to connect the wordclock connectors one by one - Use the [Single Master] option
+- Follow the steps described in "Connecting the Node Input and Outputs" (page 27) to connect the wordclock connectors one by one. - Use the [Single Master] option.

 This section explains how to use the [Single Master] option.

 You can easily set up the wordclock by using the [Single Master] option.
 You do not need to connect the wordclock connectors one by one.
 Typically, you will use this option to specify the wordclock master in an mLAN network.